cadentj/cogworks-22/audio/README.md

 ```

 ## Procedures ⭐
-1. Run dataproc.ipynb
-2. Ensure all the cells actually work
+1. Run dataproc.ipynb & ensure all the cells actually work
-3. Write specgrams.npy to local folder
+2. Write specgrams.npy to local folder
-4. Load the pickled file and run fingerprinting notebook
+3. Load the pickled file and run fingerprinting notebook